GIScience/sketch-map-tool/docs/literature-list.md

 On the `/about` page a list of "Related Publications" is displayed.

-To facilitate the maintenance of this list, its generation is automated by reading from a JSON-File called 'literature.json'.
+To facilitate the maintenance of this list, it's generation is automated by reading from a JSON-File called 'literature.json'.

-This file can be found in the `./sketch_map_tool/data/` folder.
+This file can be found in the `data/` directory at the root of the Git repository.

+## Structure

 Each literature reference must at least have a `"citation"` text and can have an `"imgSrc"` and a `"url"` property.